mrzodeczko-dev/Travel-Agency-CQRS-Command-Side/README.md

 **Technical Highlights:**

-- **Hexagonal Architecture (Ports & Adapters):** Domain and application layers have zero infrastructure dependencies — `TravelRepository` port is the only bridge, implemented by `TravelPersistenceAdapter`.
+- **Hexagonal Architecture (Ports & Adapters):** Domain and application layers have zero infrastructure dependencies. `TravelRepository` is the only bridge between application and infrastructure, implemented by `TravelPersistenceAdapter`.
 - **CQRS Write Model:** This service handles only commands.
-All reads are delegated to a separate query-side service consuming events from Kafka.
+All reads are delegated to a separate query-side service that consumes events from Kafka.
-- **Bucket Counting Algorithm:** `Hotel.validateAvailability()` checks occupancy per day in O(N×D) — linear in the number of overlapping bookings, with D bounded by business constraints (typical stays of 1–30 days).
+- **Pessimistic Locking on `daily_availabilities`:** Each row represents one hotel on one date. `reserveAvailability` issues `SELECT ...
+FOR UPDATE` on the affected rows with a 3 s lock timeout, preventing any concurrent transaction from double-booking the same day.
+New date slots are protected by a unique constraint `(hotel_id, date)` as an additional safety net for the first-booking race condition.
 - **Transactional Outbox Pattern:** `Booking` and `OutboxEntity` are persisted in one DB transaction — guarantees at-least-once Kafka delivery even if the broker is temporarily unavailable.
-- **Optimistic Locking:** The `Hotel` aggregate carries a JPA `@Version` field.
-Concurrent booking attempts for the same hotel are serialised by the DB — conflicting writes are rejected with `OptimisticLockException`.
 - **Dead Letter Table:** Failed Kafka publishes are retried up to `max-retries` times; after that the record is moved to `dead_letter` for manual inspection and reprocessing.
 - **Virtual Threads + container-aware JVM:** `spring.threads.virtual.enabled=true` with `-XX:+UseContainerSupport -XX:MaxRAMPercentage=75.0 -XX:+UseG1GC`.
 - **JDBC Batching:** Hibernate batch size 50 with `order_inserts=true` and `order_updates=true` for efficient bulk writes.